PedanticHacker/ReChess/README.md

     - **PySide6**, by executing the command `pip install PySide6`
     - **python-chess**, by executing the command `pip install chess`

-Alternatively, you can also execute this command to achieve the same:
+You can also execute this command within ReChess's top-level directory to achieve the same:

 ```bash
 pip install -r requirements.txt